guyuedaxian/NDP-DMP-with-NN/README.md

 </p>

 ### 2.4 Evaluation Results

 ### 2.5 Conclusions

 ## 3, Acknowledgements <a name="acknowledgenment"></a>
 In this project, we use some open souce code.
 The source code of NDPs approach (Neural Dynamic Policies for End-to-End Sensorimotor Learning) is from: https://github.com/shikharbahl/neural-dynamic-policies/.
 We also use source code of the Deep Encoder-Decoder Networks approach, which comes from: https://github.com/abr-ijs/imednet.
 Also, some third-party source code comes from: https://github.com/abr-ijs/digit_generator.

+## References

+Bahl, S., Mukadam, M., Gupta, A. and Pathak, D. 2020.
+Neural Dynamic Policies for End-to-End Sensorimotor Learning. arXiv:2012.02788.

+Pahič, R., Gams, A., Ude, A. and Morimoto, J. 2018.
+Deep Encoder-Decoder Networks for Mapping Raw Images to Dynamic Movement Primitives In: 2018 IEEE International Conference on Robotics and Automation (ICRA)., pp.5863–5868.